Ksianka/bazaraki_git/README.md

 2. Insert your bot token to the code: telegram_bot.py, line 6

 3. Create Telegram Channel or use existing one.
-Add the bot as Administrator to it.
+Add the bot as Administrator.

 4. Insert name of the Telegram Channel to the code: telegram_bot.py, line 6